Hamilton Fish III: Our Response

 Inspired by current events, the Desmond-Fish Public Library’s Community Read is a place to read and discuss works of literature of special contemporary relevance in a safe, welcoming, and inclusive environment.
 On each occasion, we will read one book of particular note, and discuss it both as a work of literature and as a text of relevance to contemporary social conflict.

-The current series focuses on modern readings in antisemitism, and is lead by Digital Services Librarian Ryan Biracree.
+The past series focused on modern readings in antisemitism, and was lead by Digital Services Librarian Ryan Biracree.

 Hamilton Fish Sr. and the Politics of American Nationalism, 1912-1945